 You can also make this recipe using:

-- Polenta tube - you can buy ready cooked polenta shaped into tubes.
-You only need to cut it in slices and fry them.
-A great short cut, but of course the flavor of homemade polenta is much better.
+- Tubed Polenta—You can buy ready-cooked polenta shaped into tubes.
+You only need to cut it into slices and fry them.
+It's a great shortcut, but of course, the flavor of homemade polenta is much better.

-- Deep frying - instead of frying the polenta in a pan you can also use a deep fryer.
+- Deep fry - instead of frying the polenta in a pan, you can use a deep fryer or an air fryer

-- Baked polenta - for an healthier option you can bake the polenta.
-Top it with some butter and Parmesan cheese before baking it so it will form a nice crunchy crust.
+- Baked polenta—For a healthier option, you can bake the polenta.
+Place the polenta cakes into a baking dish in a single layer and top them with butter and Parmesan cheese so they form a nice crunchy crust.

 Traditionally polenta was cooked on a cauldron "Paiolo" over the fire and stirred constantly for an hour with a wooden spoon called "cannella".